Starting yoga at 40 or later will feel different than if you were twenty-something, I know from experience! But you will

 I looked into learning yoga when I was around 18 years old.
 Back then, people didn’t have access to all the information online.
-I got a book, read it, and tried some poses but I felt it was way too complicated (breathing, keeping the right alignment, etc.).
-In my thirties, during my pregnancies, in particular, I looked into yoga again but my training morphed into bodyweight exercises.
-All that to say, it was not until last year (at age 44) that I took up yoga for real using Alo Moves.
-I loved it so much, I decided to get certified as a yoga teacher (even though I am already a NASM fitness trainer).
-I have completed the course and I am working on my certification assignement.
+I got a book, read it, and tried some poses, but I felt it was way too complicated (breathing, keeping the right alignment, etc.).
+In my thirties, during my pregnancies, I looked into yoga again, but my training morphed into bodyweight exercises.
+All that to say, it was not until last year (at age 44) that I took up yoga for real using the streaming site Alo Moves.
+I loved it so much that I decided to get certified as a yoga teacher (even though I was already a NASM fitness trainer).

 Difference Between Yoga and Pilates

-I decided to write up this section because when I was telling a friend about my yoga practice, she asked me this question and I had no idea!
-After researching it, I can tell you the difference isn’t clear cut.
+I decided to write up this section because when I told a friend about my yoga practice, she asked me this question, and I had no idea!
+After researching it, I can tell you the difference isn’t clear-cut.
 Some articles say that pilates engages the core more.
-I don’t agree, the yoga workouts I have been following engage the core constantly.
-Then, of course, there is the spiritual aspect of yoga but many North American teachers teach yoga as a way to move your body without any spiritual references.
-It seem like the line between yoga and pilates has been blurred over time.
+I don’t agree.
+The yoga workouts I have been following engage the core constantly.
+Then, of course, there is the spiritual aspect of yoga, but many North American teachers teach yoga as a way to move your body without any spiritual references.
+The line between yoga and pilates has been blurred over time.

-My opinion after doing workouts labelled as pilates and workouts labelled as yoga, is that yoga requires more mind control.
+My opinion after doing workouts labeled as pilates and workouts labeled as yoga is that yoga requires more mind control.
 You will recruit your breath as you move through your routine and focus on sending energy through your limbs as you ensure you learn proper alignment for each pose.

 Moreover, here are some other key differences:

-- Breath: In Pilates you breath in through the nose and out through the mouth.
+- Breath: In Pilates, you breathe in through the nose and out through the mouth.
 In yoga, in through the nose, out through the nose.

-- Props: In Pilates, you will use props to add resistance to your workouts In yoga, props are used to support proper alignment in your poses.
+- Props: In Pilates, you will use props to add resistance to your workouts.
+In yoga, props support proper alignment in your poses.